Golf & Recreation

 The Vista Links 18-hole course, which was designed by Rick Jacobson and overlooks the town of Buena Vista, is a par 72 championship course that's open to the public.
 With five sets of tees, ranging from 4,941 yards on forward tees to 6,925 yards on championship tees, the links-style course works well for every level of player.

 Challenges that await?
 Creeks, ravines, rock outcroppings, and undulating greens.
 You'll find an unforgiving tree-lined chute at Hole 14, dubbed The Green Forest.
 A barn frames Hole 4, appropriately named The Old Barn, while Hole 18, The Waverly, concludes the game with panoramic views – and maybe some tricky breezes.

-The concert pavilion draws crowds for several annual concerts, including the Fiddlers' Convention in June, the Union Beach Music Festival and Car Show in July, the Mountain Music and Dance Festival in early September and the Nothing Fancy Blue Grass Festival in late September.
+The concert pavilion draws crowds for several annual concerts, including the Fiddlers' Convention in June, the Union Beach Music Festival and Car Show in July, the Mountain Music and Dance Festival in early September and the Nothin' Fancy Bluegrass Festival in late September.